petaverse-cloud/pv-docs-site/docs/devices/4-general-information/cleaning.md

 ---
-sidebar_position: 4
+sidebar_position: 3
-title: Cleaning Guide
+title: Limited Warranty Policy
 ---

 # Petority Device & Collar Cleaning Guide
 ## Collar Cleaning:
 1. Sink Cleaning:

 Use warm water and a cleaning agent to clean the strap.
 Place the strap in a mesh bag and wash it in warm water with a gentle detergent to ensure thorough cleaning.

 2. Air Drying:

 Allow the strap to air dry in a well-ventilated area to ensure complete dryness before your pet wears it again

-## Petority Device Cleaning:
+Petority Device Cleaning:
-While the Petority Tag is [rated IP **67**](/docs/devices/general-information/waterproof-dustproof), it is not suitable for machine washing.
+While the Petority Tag is waterproof, it is not suitable for machine washing.
 Please use alternative cleaning methods:

 1. Magic Eraser Cleaning:

 For slight wear or marks, it is recommended to gently wipe the Tag with a magic eraser.
 Avoid using alcohol to clean the module to prevent damage.

 2. Tag Rinse:

-**Waterproof Rating: IP 67**
 + Use a damp cloth with mild soap or a pet-safe disinfectant.
 + Gently wipe the surface of the Tag.
 + Avoid submerging the Tag in water.
 + Dry thoroughly before reattaching to your pet.
 3. Base Rinse:

-**Waterproof Rating: Not specified**
 + Use a soft, dry cloth to clean the Base.
 + Avoid using liquids or submerging the Base in water.
 + Ensure the Base is powered off during cleaning.